TPMI-Taiwan/tpmi-qc/README.md

 cd refQ
 ./08_exe_refQ.sh {SGDP_SAMPLE_LIST}
 ```
 The output file (*.P) is used as the reference panel for projection.
+The mean file (*.mean) contains the averages of known population samples in each group.
 ### 3-3-2 Projection (08_admixture/project_eas)
 Project remaining samples onto the reference to obtain their scores in each population group.
 Assign samples to the population with the highest score if it exceeds 0.4 and is at least 0.1 higher than the second-highest score.
 ```
 ./08_exe_project.sh
 ```
+*.pop_assign.txt reports the highest score (max), second-highest score (second), the population corresponding to the highest score (max_group), and population assignments at different thresholds for each sample.
+The thresholds are as follows:
+  * gt04: Highest score > 0.4 and at least 0.1 higher than the second-highest score (- indicates failure to meet this condition).
+  * gt05: Highest score > 0.5 and at least 0.1 higher than the second-highest score (- indicates failure to meet this condition).
+  * ... and so on

+Based on the result and mean file, identify samples from the Han Chinese population.

 ## 4. QC within Han